matthewsouther/osoberry/src/apply.md

 When possible, we balance our classes for age and gender.

 **We welcome families who have children with a diagnosed neurodivergence to apply.
-We have happily worked with kids who are ASD, ADHD, and dyslexic among other profiles.**
+We have happily worked with kids who are Autistic, ADHD, and dyslexic among other profiles.**

 **Due to staffing and lack of expertise, we cannot accommodate children who are aggressive, defiant, or unable to follow the flow of our day.**